 Total Joint Replacement Surgery

-Millions of Americans suffer from arthritis of the hip and knee.
-Most can be successfully treated conservatively with rest, heat, ice, and anti-inflammatory medications.
-At some point the pain and loss of mobility begins to affect the lifestyle of the patient and even his ability to work.
-Sometimes small procedures such as arthroscopy or arthroscopic cartilage transplantation procedures can help, but usually with advanced arthritis, joint replacement becomes the best option to eliminate severe pain and restore patients to their usual lifestyle.
+Millions of Americans have arthritis of the hip and knee.
+Conservative treatment with rest, heat, ice, and anti-inflammatory medications can be successful.
+The pain and loss of mobility begin to affect the patient’s lifestyle and even his ability to work.
+Sometimes small procedures such as arthroscopy or arthroscopic cartilage transplantation procedures can help.
+With advanced arthritis, joint replacement becomes the best option to eliminate severe pain and restore patients to their usual lifestyle.

 The total hip replacement may be one of the best operations in the past century.
 It can actually restore a patient’s function to a level that they forget that they even have a joint replacement.
-These are not small operations and usually require 3-5 days of hospitalization plus up to 1-2 weeks of Inpatient rehabilitation before the patient is able to return home.
-As the operations proved very successful, they began being done in younger and younger individuals who are more and more active and this caused the joint replacements to wear out or become loose.
-Many recent advances in joint replacement design have addressed these issues.
+They usually require 3-5 days of hospitalization.
+Then 1-2 weeks of inpatient rehabilitation.

 Total Joint Replacement Surgery- Total Hip Designs

-Within the past decade, ceramic implants have been released in the United States.
-These too have been taken off the market at times for breaking and failure.
-However, the newer designs are constructed with aluminum oxide ceramic, which promises lower incidence of breakage and wear.
-Early reports of these ceramic -on-ceramic devices show extremely low wear rates and minimal particle release from wear.
-These implants have been used in Europe more than 25 years, but the FDA approval did not come in this country until 2003.
+The newer designs are constructed with aluminum oxide ceramic, which promises a lower breakage incidence and wears.
+Early reports of these ceramic-on-ceramic devices show extremely low wear rates and minimal particle release from wear.
+The FDA approval did not come in this country until 2003.
 These implants look very promising for young people.
-Anyone with a job that requires jumping and impact should tread cautiously until we are sure the breakage will not be a problem.

 Total Joint Replacement Surgery- Total Knee Designs

-Many patients’ knees began to wear only on the inside half of the knee with the outside portion and the knee cap portion of the knee remaining good.
-In 2001, the Unispacer device was introduced to the United States as a minimum incision procedure where a metal spacer is inserted after an arthroscopy of the knee through a very small incision for treatment of wear of the medial compartment.
+Many patients’ knees began to wear only on the inside half of the knee, with the outside portion and the knee cap portion remaining good.

-For the patients who do not desire a complete total knee replacement and only have wear in the inside portion of the knee, this offers a very attractive surgical option.
-This can be done in patients regardless of their weight and patients can be up walking, full weight bearing on these spacer devices immediately and back to their usual lifestyle in three months.
-Due to the interest in the Unispacer device and its subsequent direct-to-patient marketing, patients have flocked to physicians in search of easier alternatives to the full joint replacement surgery.
+For the patients who do not desire a complete total knee replacement and only have worn in the inside portion of the knee, this offers a desirable surgical option.
+This can be done in patients regardless of their weight.
+Patients can be up walking, full weight bearing on these spacer devices immediately, and back to their usual lifestyle in three months.
+Due to the Unispacer device’s interest and its subsequent direct-to-patient marketing, patients have flocked to physicians in search of easier alternatives to the full joint replacement surgery.

 Minimal Incision Surgery

-Minimal incision surgery offers patients a small incision and an earlier return to function and in many cases allows the rehab to progress quicker with less pain.
-In a total knee replacement, these small incisions are designed not to violate the quadriceps muscle, which is the muscle on the front part of the thigh that controls the extension of the knee.
+Minimal incision surgery offers patients a small incision and an earlier return to function and, in many cases, allows the rehab to progress quicker with less pain.
+In a total knee replacement, these small incisions are designed not to violate the quadriceps muscle, which is the muscle on the front part of the thigh that controls the knee’s extension.
 By not cutting into this muscle, the patient’s rehab goes much faster.
-They are able to weight bear with less pain with an early return to walking.
+They can weight bear with less pain with an early return to walking.

 Direct-to-consumer marketing of orthopaedic implants has begun.
 The public is getting used to multiple advertisements in their favorite magazines for blood pressure and arthritis drugs.
 We are now seeing famous, aging golfers pitching certain types of total hip replacements.
-For patient’s seeking advice on joint replacement, their best source of information is to sit down with their Orthopaedic surgeon and go over all these new options and decide which is right for them.
-The choice of which, if any, of these new technologies is best left in the hands of an experienced Orthopaedic surgeon knowledgeable in joint replacement.
+For patients seeking joint replacement advice, discuss with their Orthopaedic surgeon and decide which is right for them.
+If any, the choice of which of these new technologies is best left in the hands of an experienced Orthopaedic surgeon knowledgeable in joint replacement.